kevinalberts/Sv_Cheats_Spoofer/README.md

 # Sv_Cheats Spoofer
 This is an open-source sv_cheats spoofer.
-You can enable or disable sv_cheats.
+You can enable or disable sv_cheats even in vac-protected servers.

 # What can i do when i spoofed sv_cheats?
 For example you can change r_drawothermodels variable.